microsoft/bc2adls/README.md

 Pull request | Changes
 --------------- | ---
+[78](https://github.com/microsoft/bc2adls/pull/78) | Upgrading to new versions may lead the export configuration to enter an incorrect state, say, if a field that was being exported before gets obsoleted in the new version.
+This fix prevents such an occurence by raising an error during the upgrade process.
+If corrective actions, say, disabling such fields are not taken after multiple upgrade attempts, the bc2adls extension is uninstalled and upgrade is forced.
+A subsequent re-install of the extension will then disable such tables from being exported, so that the user can then react to the change in schema later on.
 [56](https://github.com/microsoft/bc2adls/pull/56) | The table ADLSE Run has now been added to the retention policy so that the logs for the executions can be cleared periodically, thus taking up less space in the database.
 [55](https://github.com/microsoft/bc2adls/pull/55) | A much awaited request to allow the BC extension to read from the replica database saves up resources that can otherwise be dedicated to normal ERP operations, has now been implemented.
 This change is dependent on the version 21 of the application.
 [59](https://github.com/microsoft/bc2adls/pull/59) | The default rounding principles caused the consolidated data to have a maximum of two decimal places even though the data in the `deltas` may have had higher decimal precision.
 Added an applied trait to all decimal fields so that they account for up to 5 decimal places.